yhooh/walletBTC/2kwallets.md

 ### Buy wallet.dat with 2072 BTC
 #### Price - 1 BTC for 2027 BTC wallet
-Please contact me at `mady2077[at]protonmail.com`, I will send you payment instruction and address.
+Please contact me at `mady2077[at]protonmail.com`, I will send you payment instructions and address.

 ## 2917.99 BTC wallet.dat